Weronika Falkowska: Career

 Falkowska made her WTA Tour main-draw debut at the 2021 Poland Open, having received entry as a lucky loser.
 She was drawn against Katerina Bondarenko who had beaten her in the final qualifying round, with Falkowska prevailing in less than an hour and losing only two games.

 Partnering Cristina Bucșa, she won the doubles title 2022 at the WTA 125 Andorrà Open, defeating Angelina Gabueva and Anastasia Zakharova in the final.

 Alongside Katarzyna Kawa, Falkowska took the doubles title at the WTA 125 2023 Copa Oster, overcoming Kyōka Okamura and You Xiaodi in the final which went to a deciding champions tiebreak.

 Playing with Katarzyna Piter, she reached her first WTA 250 final at the 2023 WTA Poland Open, losing to Heather Watson and Yanina Wickmayer.
 The pair were also runners-up at the WTA 125 Veneto Open, being defeated in the final by Han Na-lae and Jang Su-jeong.

-Partnering Martyna Kubka, Falkowska won the doubles title at the WTA 125 2024 Poland Open, defeating Céline Naef and Nina Stojanović in the final.
+Partnering Martyna Kubka, Falkowska won the doubles title at the WTA 125 2024 Polish Open, defeating Céline Naef and Nina Stojanović in the final.

 In March 2025, Falkowska won her first doubles title of the year, and the 27th of her career, triumphing in the W35 tournament in Solarino, partnering with American Paris Corley, in Sicily, defeating Samira de Stefano and Gaja Maduzz in straight sets in the final.
 She also reached the final of the singles tournament at the championship, losing to Joanna Garland of Taiwan.